sigpwny/websites/content/meetings/fa2023/2023-10-08/index.md

 ## Summary

 This meeting covers the history of digital rights management systems, how they are implemented, and how they've been broken in the past.

+Note: Due to technical issues, the first 9 minutes of the recording do not have audio.